firthzilla/Portfolio/README.md

 # Portfolio

-Here is my portfolio website built with django in pycharm.
+Here is my portfolio website built with django.